Enjoy and Achieve

 12:45 pm - 3:05 pm

-Here at Mattersey Primary School we want to 'change lives with every slice'...so we are holding our very own Macmillan Fundraiser along with lots of tea, coffee and of course cake!
+Here at Mattersey Primary School we wanted to 'change lives with every slice'...so we are held our very own Macmillan Fundraiser along with lots of tea, coffee and of course cake!

 If you want to find out more about Macmillan take a look on their website: